Email Delivery Connections

 - [Set Up Amazon SES](https://mailrith.com/docs/setup-amazon-ses.md): Use Amazon SES when you want AWS-native sending with full control over your sending identity, regional configuration, and bounce tracking through SNS notifications.

-- [Set Up Postmark](https://mailrith.com/docs/setup-postmark.md): Postmark is a strong choice for reliable transactional-style delivery — connect it to Mailrith with a server token, optionally specify a message stream, and configure one webhook endpoint for event tracking.
+- [Set Up Postmark](https://mailrith.com/docs/setup-postmark.md): Postmark is a strong choice for reliable transactional-style delivery.
+Connect Postmark to Mailrith with server and account tokens, optionally specify a message stream, and configure one webhook endpoint for event tracking.

-- [Set Up SendGrid](https://mailrith.com/docs/setup-sendgrid.md): SendGrid connects to Mailrith with an API key — configure the Event Webhook to keep subscriber statuses in sync when bounces or spam complaints occur.
+- [Set Up SendGrid](https://mailrith.com/docs/setup-sendgrid.md): SendGrid connects to Mailrith with an API key.
+Configure the Event Webhook so subscriber statuses stay in sync when bounces or spam complaints occur.